starrystar/build-nanogpt/README.md

 Hello, I'm a language model, and all of this is about modeling and learning Python.
 I'm very good in syntax, however I struggle with Python due
 ```

-Lol.
-Anyway, once the video comes out, this will also be a place for FAQ, and a place for fixes and errata, of which I am sure there will be a number :)

 For discussions and questions, please use [Discussions tab](https://github.com/karpathy/build-nanogpt/discussions), and for faster communication, have a look at my [Zero To Hero Discord](https://discord.gg/3zy8kqD9Cp), channel **#nanoGPT**:

 [![](https://dcbadge.vercel.app/api/server/3zy8kqD9Cp?compact=true&style=flat)](https://discord.gg/3zy8kqD9Cp)